pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 > How can we make "this" possible for the user with less complexity, less code, less time

 Here "this" is the goal/need/desire.

+## Step 4: Make a new chart in the form shown in the video